Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 How often will I be tested?

-You will be tested up to four times during the project – once a week for three weeks, and then another after a fortnight, if required.
-The first time will be just after your enrolment (baseline), then one week later (day 7), then another week later (day 14) and a final test two weeks after that (day 28).
+You will be tested up to four times in the initial 4 weeks of the project – once a week for three weeks, and then another after a fortnight, if required.
+The first time will be just after your enrolment (baseline – blood and swab), then one week later (day 7 – swab ), then another week later (day 14 – swab) and a final test two weeks after that (day 28 – blood and swab).
+Further blood samples may be collected periodically for up to 1 year post enrolment.

 What happens after I am tested?